hyperledger/bevel/examples/supplychain-app/quorum/smartContracts/README.md

 `npm install -g ganache-cli`

-1. In terminal, CD to quorum/smartContracts and run command below to start the personal network.
+1. In terminal, change directory to quorum/smartContracts and run command below to start the personal network.
 You will see the addresses of available accounts that can be used when running the supply chain application <br>

-        ganache-cli -d
+        ganache-cli --allowUnlimitedContractSize --gasLimit=68219752232

-2. Open the .env file in quorum/express_nodeJS/.env directory.
-Copy the first address generated in the Ganache-CLI and paste it in the .env file where
+2. Open the .env file in quorum/express_nodeJS.
+Copy the first address generated from the Ganache-CLI and paste it in the .env file where

         NODE_IDENTITY = "Enter an address"